 The Apple M1 chip is the very first processor to launch that’s based on Apple Silicon.
 Apple revealed back in June 2020 that Apple Silicon processors will gradually replace Intel’s CPUs in every single Mac.

 The Apple M1 chip is the only Apple Silicon processor currently available, and is being used in Macs that require a day-to-day productivity performance.
 The Apple M1 chip is currently available in the MacBook Air, 13-inch MacBook Pro, Mac Mini, iMac 2021 and 12.9-inch iPad Pro 2021.

-Apple also claims the M1 is the best processor they’ve ever developed, using a 5nm process and Arm architecture that allows for increased power efficiency.
-In practise, this should mean future MacBooks will see substantially superior battery life figures than the preceding Intel configurations – and judging from our MacBook Air M1 review, that looks to be true.
+Apple claims the M1 is the best processor they’ve ever developed, using a 5nm process and Arm architecture that allows for increased power efficiency.
+In practise, this should mean new MacBooks will see substantially superior battery life figures than the preceding Intel configurations – and judging from our MacBook Air M1 review, that looks to be true.

 The M1x chip is said to feature 12 cores (made up of 8 performance cores and 4 high efficiency cores), but none of this is confirmed just yet.
 The leaker also confirmed that the name isn’t final, so it could potentially be called something completely different once it finally launches towards the end of 2021.

 This is a difficult comparison, since the M1 is just one chip, while Intel has an entire range of processors for various machines from low-powered laptops to monstrously powerful gaming rigs.